mendix/docs/howto/tutorials/build-an-employee-directory-app-5-add-employee-promotion-logic.md

 ## 3 Adding a Promote Button to the User Interface

 The part of the app that encodes the real-world business rules that determine how data can be created, stored, and changed is called business logic.
 Microflows allow you to express the logic of your application.
-A microflow can perform actions such as creating and updating objects, showing pages and making choices
+A microflow can perform actions such as creating and updating objects, showing pages and making choices.

 ### 3.1 Setting up the UI to trigger a microflow